joshthecomposer/dojo_algo_practice/README.md

-# Coding Dojo Algo Core Assignments
+# Coding Dojo Algorithm Core Assignments
-THis repository contains all the JS files for each coding assignment
+This repository contains all the JS files for each coding assignment
 ### Contents:
 * Arrays To Do 1